axibase/atsd/sql/permissions.md

 ## Overview

-The database implements row-level security so that users can view only records that belong to an entity that they are authorized to access based on [entity permissions](../administration/user-authorization.md#entity-permissions).
+The database implements row-level security to ensure that users can view only records that belong to an entity that they are authorized to access based on [entity permissions](../administration/user-authorization.md#entity-permissions).

 The row-level security is enforced in all types of queries by filtering rows at the time they are read from the database.